It’s Cold and Flu Season – Visitor Restrictions Now In Place

 - Clergy are allowed to visit and are not included in the four additional names.

 We know visitor restrictions can make it hard for families to keep in touch so here are six ways to keep in touch with patients once restrictions are in place.

-- Send an ecard!
-These get delivered directly to the patients.
+- Send an eCard!
+These get delivered directly to our patients.

 - Patients can borrow Skype units from the Family Resource Center – plan a time to talk!

 - Visitors can call the Gift Shop and purchase a Family Gift Card to be delivered to patients.

 - Parents can drop off younger siblings (age 3-12 years) at The Clubhouse, a sibling care center.